yzernik/twitbot/README.md

 * `lein install` to retrieve dependencies
 * `lein repl` to try out a function
 * `lein run` to start the server

+## Configuration

+* `cp config-sample.edn config.edn`
+* replace 'xxx' by the credentials of your bot.